 After the Entertainment Business Review Board consideration of the applicant’s written materials, if approved, each qualified applicant will be invited to an on-campus interview with the Review Board.
 Students must be accepted to the University before an invitation to interview will be extended.
 These interviews are coordinated through the office of the Dean.
 Applicants who are unable to attend an on campus interview due to cumbersome travel arrangements or extenuating circumstances will participate in an online video interview.
 Applicants residing in a 400 mile radius of Oklahoma City are encouraged to make arrangements to attend the on-campus interview.

 Interviews are scheduled on specific days during the year.
 Please refer to the dates listed above.

 Applicants will be notified in writing by the Dean about their acceptance and arts management scholarship status in the Entertainment Business program following their interview.
 Acknowledgement and acceptance of the offered position and scholarship must be received from the student before they are officially accepted.
 The office of Undergraduate Admissions will be sent notification of those who are accepted into the program.

-Applicants who are accepted into the Entertainment Business program will be awarded an initial arts management scholarship.
+Applicants who are accepted into the Entertainment Business program will be awarded an initial entertainment management scholarship.
 Scholarships awarded to those who interview in person on campus will be significantly larger than scholarships awarded to those who interview by electronic methods.
 For applicants interviewing in person on campus for admission to the Entertainment Business program for the following fall, the arts management scholarship will be approximately $5,000.
-Arts management scholarships are considered to be “talent scholarships” by the university and are not need based.
+Entertainment management scholarships are considered to be “talent scholarships” by the university and are not need based.
 Entertainment Business majors may apply each spring for an arts management scholarship for the following academic year, provided that eligibility requirements are met and the student complies with scholarship terms.

 2501 N. Blackwelder